pterylae/svg-arc-to-cubic-bezier/README.md

 At its heart, this project is simply a function that takes an SVG arc curve as input, and maps it to one or more cubic bezier curves.

+A Visual Studio project is included to get you up and running as quickly as possible.
 ## Usage
 Sample SVG arc: M 15 55 A 28 34 72 0 0 75 76 <br>
 and associated code snippet: